 Air Quality.
 Elevated levels of tropospheric ozone cause respiratory problems linked to increased morbidity and mortality in humans as well as significant damage to crops and plants.
 High levels of surface ozone are caused by nitrogen oxides and hydrocarbons released in the exhaust of power plants, factories, and vehicles.
 Our research effort is focused on the analysis of satellite and aircraft observations of atmospheric composition, using regional air quality models such as CMAQ and CAMx, to provide the scientific basis for policy decisions focused on achieving stringent, future air quality standards.
 We recently showed that elevated ozone on hot summer days in the mid-Atlantic is caused, in part, by pollution from power station peaking units utilized to meet unusually high demand for electricity during the warmest days of summer (He et al., GRL, 2013).

 Climate Change.
 Surface temperature responds to a variety of natural and anthropogenic forcings, including warming due to rising levels of greenhouse gases (GHGs).
 We have developed a model that tracks the influence on global temperature of GHGs, volcanic and industrial aerosol particles, the 11 year variation in total solar irradiance, the temporary heat exchange between the ocean and atmosphere due to phenomena known as the El Niño Southern Oscillation and the Atlantic Meridional Overturning Circulation, as well as long-term export of atmospheric heat to the world’s oceans (Canty et al., ACP, 2013).
 We are using this model to quantify the human influence on past increases in global temperature, to constrain future rises in global temperature, and to evaluate the efficacy of a proposed idea to mitigate climate change via the injection of sulfate to Earth’s stratosphere (also known as geo-engineering of climate).
+This model has also been used to suggest that major volcanic eruptions may have considerably smaller effect on global climate than commonly thought.

 Carbon Cycle.
 Carbon dioxide (CO2) is the most important human GHG and, quite literally, the single greatest waste product of modern society.
 About half of the CO2 released by human activity is taken up by the world’s oceans and terrestrial biosphere.
 The precise location and magnitude of these carbon sinks is unknown, yet of enormous importance for defining interactions within the global carbon cycle that might be altered by climate change.
 Quantification of these carbon sinks is also vital for future management of the global carbon cycle.
 We helped design a NASA satellite mission, the Orbiting Carbon Observatory (OCO), scheduled for launch in summer 2014, that will revolutionize the understanding of the global carbon cycle by watching Earth’s biosphere breathe from the vantage point of space (see http://oco.jpl.nasa.gov for more info).